A CSS framework add-on to Bootstrap

 Header and Footer

-In some instances the header and/or footer element sizes are used in the CSS (Ex: Padding top of <main>
+In some instances the header and/or footer element sizes are used in the CSS (Ex: Padding top of <main> to offset a fixed header).
+These values can be set as variable as well.

 :root { --header: 3rem; --scroll-header: 3rem; --footer: 3rem; }